(Adds Fed rate hike, comments)

 By Herbert Lash

-NEW YORK, Sept 21 (Reuters) - U.S. stocks rose, then slumped while Treasury yields surged and then fell on Wednesday as markets reacted wildly to a bleak economic picture next year after the Federal Reserve adhered to a tough stance to fight inflation by jacking up interest rates.
+NEW YORK, Sept 21 (Reuters) - U.S. stocks rose, then slumped while Treasury yields surged and then fell as markets reacted wildly to a bleak economic picture next year after the Federal Reserve adhered to a tough stance to fight inflation by hiking interest rates.

-The Fed also said in a statement following a two-day meeting of policymakers that it expects its policy rate to hit 4.4% by year's end and rise to 4.6% by the end of 2023.
+The Fed also said in a statement following a two-day meeting of policymakers that it expects its policy rate to rise to 4.4% by year's end and that it will be 4.6% by the end of 2023.

-The Fed's aggressive drive to lower inflation to its 2% target will take years and comes at a cost of slower growth and higher unemployment, according to projections from policymakers that cast doubt on market hopes for a "soft landing."
+The Fed's aggressive drive to lower inflation to 2% will take years and comes at a cost of higher unemployment and slower growth, according to projections from policymakers that cast doubt on prospects for a so-called "soft landing."

-The projections show Americans are in for some pain as the U.S. central bank works to end inflation and prevent what Fed Chair Jerome Powell has said would otherwise be even worse outcomes.
+The projections show Americans are in for some pain as the U.S. central bank works to end inflation and prevent what Fed Chair Jerome Powell says would otherwise be even worse outcomes.

 "The Fed reset the expectations in order to eliminate counterproductive speculation by market participants of a pivot, for now," said Johan Grahn, head of ETFs at Allianz Investment Management LLC in Minneapolis.